 - A decision or judgment settling the disagreement

 You think someone has stolen personal information about you?
-You can activate a security alert on your credit report.
+You can activate a fraud alert on your credit report.
 Users of your credit report will then have to carry out additional checks to make sure they are dealing with you and not someone else.

-To activate this alert, contact the credit agencies Equifax and Trans Union.
+This link will open in a new window.
 There is no cost to you.
 For the alert to take effect, you will be required to provide a phone number where you can be reached.

-The credit monitoring service offered by Equifax and Trans Union is available for a fee.
-It alerts you by e-mail when there’s been a change affecting your credit file—for example, that a change has been made to your credit rating or that a new credit account has been opened in your name.
-This service does not include the security alert.
+The credit monitoring service offered by Equifax and TransUnion is available for a fee.
+It alerts you by e-mail when there’s been a change affecting your credit report—for example, that a change has been made to your credit rating or that a new credit account has been opened in your name.
+This service does not include the fraud alert.

 A security freeze is a measure you can take primarily to prevent the fraudulent use of your personal information.
-It temporarily blocks the credit bureaus (Equifax and TransUnion) from releasing your information held by them to companies or individuals wishing to view your report for a credit or loan application.
+It temporarily blocks the credit agencies (Equifax and TransUnion) from releasing your information held by them to companies or individuals wishing to view your report for a credit or loan application.
 Please note that employers, collection or placement agencies, governments, lessors and insurers will still have access to your credit report, with your permission, during the freeze.

 Need help?